Capillary/ecom-api-document/source/includes/_cart.md

 --------- | ---- | -----------
-DeliverySlotID | | The unique id of the delivery slot (valid id) DemandedDeliveryDate | date-time | The customer's preferred delivery date in `MM-DD-YYYY HH:MM:SS` format ShippingModeId | -NA for now- locationID | int | The location id of the store BillingAddress | json obj | Specify the billing address of the customer in the respective attributes ShippingAddress | json obj | Specify the preferred shipping address of the customer in the respective attributes
+DeliverySlotID | | The unique id of the delivery slot (valid id) DemandedDeliveryDate | date-time | The customer's preferred delivery date in `MM-DD-YYYY HH:MM:SS` format ShippingModeId | int | -NA for now- locationID | int | The location id of the store BillingAddress | json obj | Specify the billing address of the customer in the respective attributes ShippingAddress | json obj | Specify the preferred shipping address of the customer in the respective attributes